 This list was originally published in 2015.
-We have updated it to include events from Rogue One and The Last Jedi.
+We have updated it to include events from Rogue One, The Last Jedi, and Solo.
 There are many spoilers.

-The answers can be found below.
+But if you’re suffering from Star Wars fatigue, the movies themselves are the best cure around.
 Even in its most maligned installments, the Star Wars series contains moments of dread and delight that number among the best in the history of sci-fi, fantasy, and action-adventure filmmaking.
-Here are the 50 finest, from A New Hope to The Last Jedi.
+Here are the 50 finest, from A New Hope to Solo.

 50. The 20th Century Fox fanfare (Episodes I-VI)